Absolutely Abelian Hilbert Class Fields and $\ell-$torsion conjecture: Introduction

 \begin{thm} \cite[Theorem 1]{GM13} Let $K$ be a number field with unit rank at least $4$.
 Assume that the Hilbert class field $H(K)$ is abelian over $\Q$.
 If the class group $C\ell(K)$ is cyclic then it is generated by a Euclidean ideal class. \end{thm}

 There have been many recent works \cite{DGJ20, GS20, KMJS22,SJ19} along the lines of the work of Graves and Murty.
 In all these works, the authors assume that $K$ is a number field with absolutely abelian Hilbert class field $H(K)$.
-For such number fields, under some mild conditions (which vary from author to author) they show that if the class group $C\ell(K)$ is cyclic then $K$ has a Euclidean ideal class.
-We remark that it is not known if there are infinitely many number fields $K$ with absolutely abelian Hilbert class field $H(K)$.On the other hand, let $H_{\ell}(K)$ denote the Hilbert $\ell-$class field of $K$, that is, $H_{\ell}(K)$ is a subfield of $H(K)$ such that the Galois group $\Gal{H_{\ell}(K)/K}$ is isomorphic to the $\ell-$part of $C\ell(K)$.
-Then it can be shown that $H_{\ell}(K)/\Q$ is abelian for infinitely many number fields $K$ (see Theorem \ref{infinite}).
-More details on this and Question 1 is discussed in Sections 3 and 4.
-Analogous to Theorem \ref{Main}, we can prove the following result.
+For such number fields, under some mild conditions (which vary from author to author) they show that if the class group $C\ell(K)$ is cyclic then $K$ has a Euclidean ideal class. \\

-\begin{thm} Let $K$ be an abelian number field such that the Hilbert $\ell-$class field $H_{\ell}(K)$ is an abelian extension of $\Q$.
-For any $\epsilon>0$, we have